 Today we are starting a series of posts dedicated to various types of firewalls.
 It is going to be a 4-part series.
 We will kick off by reviewing basic processing-mode categories of firewalls and giving firewall mode overview.
 In the following posts we will dig deeper in the application level firewalls: WAF and DAF.

-In this opening article we are going to discuss the most widely used types of firewalls, their advantages and potential disadvantages as well as review current trends and perspectives of this technology development.
+In this opening article, we are going to discuss the most widely used types of firewalls, their advantages, and potential disadvantages as well as review current trends and perspectives of this technology development.

 Firewall is the first line of defense against outer and inner attacks and a fundamental component of comprehensive security strategy.
-Firewalls are used to prevent unauthorized access to local resources playing crucial role in a multi-layered information security system.
+Firewalls are used to prevent unauthorized access to local resources playing a crucial role in a multi-layered information security system.
 It can be implemented in hardware and software, or a combination of both.
 It screens and filters all incoming and outgoing traffic through a single, concentrated security checkpoint and blocks requests that do not meet specified security criteria.

 In general, there are two main technologies, according to which firewalls can be categorized: packet filtering and application layer filtering.
 Each type of firewall filters and controls network traffic in a different way, but these two may partially overlap and can be implemented together in one system.

 Most network appliances utilize filtering technology.
-Packet filters are the most basic traffic control mechanism operating on network layer.
+Packet filters are the most basic traffic control mechanism operating at a network layer.
 They allow to pass or block packets based on the packet header attributes: protocols, source and destination addresses or port numbers.
-In some cases other header attributes are analyzed, for example to determine whether the packet is a part of new or existing connection.
+In some cases other header attributes are analyzed, for example, to determine whether the packet is a part of a new or existing connection.
 Packet filters are implemented using access control lists (ACLs).
 When a packet reaches router interface, it is first determined whether the packet can be delivered or not and then it is checked for compliance with the existing rules set – ACL.